 To remember that faith matures as much through rest as through obedience.

-This is closer to wilderness than assignment.
+To be closer to wilderness than an assignment.
 And wilderness is not punishment—it is preparation, reordering, and tenderness.

 We are not abandoning our calling.
 We are allowing it to breathe.